When a little preparation can go a long way towards trouble-free touring. Here’s how not to let your trip turn to crap!

 Travelling with others can be loads of fun, but one fundamental point we make before leaving home is to know the health of our travelling partners and whether they have any medical conditions.

 Armed with this information means we’re all in a better position to react as a group if something goes awry.
 Needless to say, we travel with a comprehensive medical kit that covers more than just standard first aid – but of course you need to know how to use it.
-There’s many providers that offer first aid training; but take it a step further and book into a course that focuses on travelling or even remote-area first aid.
+There are many providers that offer first aid training, but take it a step further and book into a course that focuses on travelling or even remote-area first aid.

 While on the subject of medical information, we keep a copy of our medical details in our vehicle’s glovebox in case of an emergency.
 Whether we travel with others or by ourselves, we just find the glovebox an easy place to store it.
 We’ve recorded information such as blood types, any allergies, past bone breakages and any operations we’ve undergone; as well as including important phone numbers of family members, doctors and specialists.

 A road accident is by far the one thing that will ruin any travel plans.
 Whether it’s some slight panel damage or something more serious, it’s the time to kick that action plan into gear.
 While it’s easy to say ‘remain cool, calm and collected’, everyone reacts differently in the heat of the moment.
 Having a step-by-step glovebox guide handy (that you can refer to during times like these) will guarantee that you complete all the relevant information and call the right authorities.